gopheracademy/gopheracademy-web/content/gophercon-2017/writing-a-successful-gophercon-proposal.md

 The details section is where many proposals have traditionally come up short.
 To be blunt, many proposals across the years have not included enough detail for the reviewers to judge them according to the selection criteria.

-What we encourage speakers to do every year is including in their proposal:
+What we encourage speakers to do each year is include with their proposal:

 1. A paragraph or two of introduction, ideally the introduction you plan to use in your talk.
 2. An outline of the presentation itself.
 Bullet points are fine.
 The goal of including an outline is to demonstrate to the reviewer that you've thought about how your talk will flow from the questions you pose in your introduction to the answers in your conclusion.